Kamptee: Education

-Kamptee has produced poets, authors and scholars, speaking Hindi, Marathi and Urdu.
+Kamptee has produced poets, authors and scholars, who were proficient in Hindi, Marathi and Urdu.

-Kamptee has a primary school named Cantonment Board Hindi Primary School.
-It is a central government school.
-It provides quality of education to children who can afford school fees.
+Kamptee has a primary school named Cantonment Board Hindi Primary School, a central government school.
+It provides quality education to children who can afford school fees.

-The School of Home Science, once run by Shri Ramkrishna Samskriti Peeth, was founded by Shri B.N.
-Sen and operated by Shri B.T.
+The School of Home Science, once run by Shri Ramakrishna Samskriti Peeth, was founded by Mr B.N.
+Sen and operated by Mr. B.T.
 Adwani.
-It is now operated by Ramkrishna Sarada Mission.
+It is now operated by the Ramakrishna Sarada Mission.

-St. Joseph Convent has graduated actors such as Sahabaz Khan.
+St. Joseph Convent has graduated actors such as Shahbaz Khan.

 M.M.
 Rabbani High School and Junior College were established by Sheikh Hussain Rabbani in 1932.
 It produced National award winners Yaseen Quddusi and Ilyas Quddusi.
 It produced the politician Shameem Faizee.
 St. Joseph convent is a 156-year-old institution.

-Indira High school and junior college were founded by Shri Arjunlal Kastry.
+Indira High school and junior college were founded by Mr. Arjunlal Kastry.

 MSBVEE is an autonomous body governed by the Maharashtra State Government.
 It provides courses in vocational education.
-Regulation VOC-2012/591) recognized MSBVE Certification as equivalent of HSC and as "Alternate Qualification" to ITI Courses.
+Regulation VOC-2012/591 recognized MSBVE Certification as equivalent of HSC and as "Alternate Qualification" to ITI Courses.
 This places students completing MSBVE class XII at par with other students of HSC to take admission to graduation/degree courses for university in India and abroad.

 Regulation G.R.
 No. VOC-2012/697 changed the certificate program from MSBVE to "MSBVEE Diploma".
 Rabbani ITI & Junior College is the first institute from Kamptee to be recognised by MSBVEE for running this course in Mechanical Engineering,Electrician, and Motor Vehicle Mechanic.

 This city has a computer education center named Maxim.